-In May 2016, we received responses from Falcon and the Liberty Group to section A (i.e., the section related to general information) of the questionnaire, and in June and July 2016, we received responses from these companies to the remaining sections of the questionnaire (i.e., sections B, C, and D, the sections covering comparison market, U.S. sales, and cost of production (COP)/constructed value (CV), respectively).
+In July 2017, we received responses from Devi, Falcon, and the Liberty Group to section A (i.e., the section related to general information) of the questionnaire.
+In August and September 2017, we received responses from these companies to the remaining sections of the questionnaire (i.e., sections B, C, and D, the sections covering comparison market sales, U.S. sales, and cost of production (COP)/constructed value (CV), respectively).
+Additionally, in August 2017, we collapsed Devi's newly formed entity, Aquatech, into the Devi group of companies.